Characterizing CO Emitters in the SSA22-AzTEC26 Field: Discussion

 Alternatively, the gas reservoir might be acquired in late times \citep{2022ApJ...940...39W}.
 Since galaxy 4 is already very massive ($M_\star>10^{11}M_\odot$), its halo mass will be $M_\mathrm{halo}>10^{12.5}M_\odot$ assuming a stellar-to-halo mass ratio of -1.5 dex \citep{2013ApJ...770...57B}.
 At this $M_\mathrm{halo}$, shock heating can suppress further cold gas supply via accretion from the surrounding environment \citep{2005MNRAS.363....2K,2006MNRAS.368....2D}.
 Rather than accretion, several minor mergers could have added gas to galaxy 4.
-According to the MS gas scaling relation, a normal galaxy with $1/100-1/4$ of galaxy 4's $M_\star$ and redshift $1.146-2$ carries $M_\mathrm{gas}\sim0.3-4.8\times10^{10}$ $M_\odot$.
-Integrating the merger rate found by Illustris simulation \citep{2015MNRAS.449...49R} over this mass and redshift range, there are 2.9 mergers expected and $3.4\times10^{10}$ $M_\odot$ of added molecular gas, which is only half of the gas mass of galaxy 4.
-Minor merger scenario also struggles to explain the low SFR, though they do not necessarily elevate SFR immediately due to dynamical effects \citep{2015MNRAS.449.3503D,2018MNRAS.476..122V}.
-If minor mergers really happened to galaxy 4, there should be some imprints left in it, such as stellar-gas misalignment \citep[e.g.,][]{2021ApJS..254...27K}.
-The CO data show a rotating gas disk might exist in galaxy 4 (Figure \ref{fig:fig3}), but currently we cannot perform kinematic diagnostics due to a lack of optical/near-infrared spectroscopic data.
+According to the MS gas scaling relation, a normal galaxy with one-houndredth to one-quarter of galaxy 4's $M_\star$ and redshift $1.146-2$ carries $M_\mathrm{gas}\sim0.3\times10^{10}$ $M_\odot-4.8\times10^{10}$ $M_\odot$.
+Integrating the merger rate found by the Illustris simulation \citep{2015MNRAS.449...49R} over this mass and redshift range, there are 2.9 mergers expected and $3.4\times10^{10}$ $M_\odot$ of added molecular gas, which is only half of the gas mass of galaxy 4.
+The minor merger scenario also struggles to explain the low SFR, though it does not necessarily elevate the SFR immediately, due to dynamical effects \citep{2015MNRAS.449.3503D,2018MNRAS.476..122V}.
+If minor mergers really happened to galaxy 4, there should be some imprints left in it, such as stellar gas misalignment \citep[e.g.,][]{2021ApJS..254...27K}.
+The CO data show that a rotating gas disk might exist in galaxy 4 (Figure \ref{fig:fig3}), but currently we cannot perform kinematic diagnostics, due to a lack of optical/NIR spectroscopic data.
 We conclude that none of the mechanisms discussed above can explain galaxy 4's high gas fraction alone, and future high-resolution observations are needed to reveal the nature of galaxy 4.
-Such observations may include high-resolution optical/NIR imaging to study stellar morphology; confirmations of quiescence and relation with neighbor sources using optical/NIR spectroscopy; and interferometric observation of CO line kinematics, especially for diagnostics of stability, temperature, and density of its gas disk.
+Such observations may include high-resolution optical/NIR imaging to study stellar morphology; confirmations of quiescence and relations with neighbor sources using optical/NIR spectroscopy; and interferometric observation of CO line kinematics, especially for diagnostics of stability, temperature, and the density of its gas disk.

-\subsection{Caveats of galaxy 4's SFR estimate}
+\subsubsection{Caveats of Galaxy 4's SFR Estimate}